phansch/mini_rfc_for_cargo_lint_configuration/README.md

 non_snake_case = "allow"
 ```

-This format would make git history easy to read and would allow adding lint
+This format would make git history easy to read and would allow you to add
-configuration options later on.
-It also allows to group lints together in other
+configuration options to lints later on.
+It also allows grouping of lints on
-ways than just the lint level.
+more than just the lint level.

 Another possible format would be: